mrspeaker/moncroffe/README.md

 - Create levels that others can play
 - Some indestructible/special blocks
-- Choose "just you" or "everyone" for add/remove blocks
-  - make tunnels just for you, baracades against everyone etc
 - Move between worlds.
-- When shot, lose your blocks: can "lock" them in dangerous-to-get-to tower.
+- When shot, lose your boxes: can "lock" them in dangerous-to-get-to tower.

 ### Theme